Everyone has a story to tell

 D.K.
 Johnston has been studying film production since he received his first camcorder at age 9.
 Over the last decade he has taken part in the production of several feature length projects, numerous short films, reality programming and commercial productions all over the central and western United States.
 In 2009 D.K. received his MFA in Film Production from New York Film Academy.
 There he studied directing and screenwriting for film and television, and worked to write and direct several films under the Tri-Seven Pictures banner.

 In 2010 D.K. returned to Alaska working around the state on various national and international productions as a full time Producer and Assistant Director.
 D.K. also worked with the Anchorage School District, and in-state Universities to help develop and promote educational resources for aspiring filmmakers.
 In 2015 D.K. was selected as one of Alaska’s Top 40 Under 40 of 2015 by the Alaska Journal of Commerce.
 See the full list HERE.

 D.K. currently splits his time between Los Angeles and Denver along with his wife Katie and their two dogs Charlie and Dublin.
+He remains a founding board member of Alaska Filmmakers and sits on the board of the Colorado Film & Video Association (CFVA).
 If you are looking for a hard working, organized and positive member of your production team D.K. and Tri-Seven Pictures are ready to work for you!